brachypelma/payload-plugin-comments/readme.md

 ### slug: `string`

 Matches the `slug` property of the comments collection created.
-[Payload documention on Collections](https://payloadcms.com/docs/configuration/collections)
+[More information in Payload's documentation on Collections](https://payloadcms.com/docs/configuration/collections)

 Default value: `'comments'`